How to Choose the Right Neighbourhood

 Yvonne van Wyk

-Choosing the right neighbourhood means evaluating the area your home sits in across several dimensions: the character of the streets at different times of day, the quality of nearby schools and amenities, the daily commute, the security picture, and the direction the suburb is heading.
-It is one of the most important decisions in buying a home in South Africa, because location can't be renovated.
-A wrong neighbourhood choice is the one mistake you can't fix without selling.
+Choosing a neighbourhood means reading the area your home sits in on several fronts: the character of the streets at different times of day, the quality of nearby schools and amenities, the daily commute, the security picture, and the direction the suburb is heading.
+It's one of the most important decisions in any purchase, because location can't be renovated.
+Pick the wrong area and it's the one mistake you can't undo without selling.

 Key takeaways